|Nutrition Facts (per serving)|

 You really only need to use a good soy sauce here, but if you want to taste the kind of soy sauce you'd get at a good sushi bar, here is the recipe.
 All of the ingredients are usually available either at a well-stocked supermarket or a health food store.
 If you can't find the dashi granules, leave them out.

-Turn off heat and add the soy sauce, the tamari sauce and the dashi granules (these are dried bonito flakes).
+Turn off heat and add soy sauce, tamari, and dashi granules (these are dried bonito flakes).

 Mix well and let this come to room temperature.

-Prepare the Plates:
+Prepare the Plates

-Use the finest grater you have -- a microplane if you have one -- and grate the ginger, then mound it into little cones.
+Use the finest grater you have—a Microplane if you have one—and grate ginger, then mound it into little cones.

-Prepare the Tuna:
+Prepare the Tuna